Actively Recruiting

 You will not qualify if you...

-- Known contraindications to study device including cryoglobulinemia, paroxysmal cold hemoglobinuria, cold urticaria, Raynaud's disease, infected wounds near treatment site, or coagulopathy
+- Known contraindications to the study device including cryoglobulinemia, paroxysmal cold hemoglobinuria, cold urticaria, Raynaud's disease, infected wounds near treatment site, or coagulopathy

 - Severe chronic pain disorder impacting outcomes